PREngineer/Sprinter/README.md

 	  This also prevents the PWA from opening links in Safari (iOS).

-# The Team

-  * Benjamin Burden
-  * Jorge Pabon

 # License

-All rights are reserved by Jorge L. Pabon Cruz.
+All rights are reserved by Jorge Pabon.
 Use of this application without a license is not authorized.
-For licensing costs contact Jorge L. Pabon Cruz at pianistapr@hotmail.com.
+For licensing costs contact Jorge Pabon at pianistapr@hotmail.com.